janaSunrise/spotify-twitter-banner/README.md

 Callback based authentication has been built into the App.
 If you're running for the first time, or the refresh token stored in the configuration file (`~/.spotify_refresh_token`) could not be discovered, you will be prompted to authenticate with Spotify.
-You'll be asked to open an URL, which redirects to the callback URL setup.
+You'll be asked to open a URL, which redirects to the callback URL setup.
 Copy the code from the URL and paste it in the terminal.

 ### Configuration.

-All of the configuration for the app is located in the `config.py` file.
+All the configuration for the app is located in the `config.py` file.
 To maintain clean configuration, They have been split into 3 classes.
 You can configure the settings in the config file, as you wish and also ensure that the variables are set properly, and they work.